 Montgomery Hall, erected in 1916, was reconstructed in 1989 in a new location on campus.
 In the spring of 1990, the new Montgomery Hall opened as the campus ministry center and for more than 20 years provided classroom space on the second floor.
 Currently, the facility houses the Herschel H. Hobbs College of Theology and Ministry, the Avery T. Willis Center for Global Outreach, the Spiritual Life Offices, and continues to serve as the campus ministry center.

-Marriage and Family Therapy Clinic, is the new home to OBU's Marriage and Family Therapy Clinic.
-Located on Kickapoo just south of the art annex, this building opened in 2018.
+Kemp Marriage and Family Therapy Clinic, opened in 2018 and is located on Kickapoo just south of the art annex.
 The clinic provides high quality therapeutic services to individuals, couples, and families of the OBU community.
 Clinic services are provided by graduate level therapists in the Marriage and Family Therapy Program.
 OBU MFT faculty and the clinic director provide ongoing clinical supervision in order to ensure high quality services for all clients.
 Therapists work with their clients to encourage a strengths-based approach to healthy living that incorporates mind, body, faith, and community.

 Noble Complex, completed in the summer of 1982, had major renovation work completed during the 2007-08 academic year.
-The center houses a 2,500-seat arena, a special event facility overlooking the arena, athletic training facilities, a varsity weight room, varsity basketball locker rooms, an athletic heritage center, and classrooms and offices for the University's Health and Human Performance academic programs.
+The center houses a 2,500seat arena, a special event facility overlooking the arena, athletic training facilities, a varsity weight room, varsity basketball locker rooms, an athletic heritage center, and classrooms and offices for the University's Health and Human Performance academic programs.
 The complex is named for the Noble Foundation of Ardmore.